 Note enters medtech partnership

 Swedish EMS-provider Note has entered into a manufacturing agreement with CellMark AB.
-Estimated sales value of some SEK 25 million (EUR ) in 2018.
+Estimated sales value of some SEK 25 million (EUR 2.53 million) in 2018.
 The scheduled production for the medtech product start is in the first quarter.

 The product, My+Care, is a wristband that uses AI (artificial intelligence) to analyse and monitor user health.
 By capturing data, risks can be predicted, relatives and carers informed, thus preventing many injuries and accidents.